 Meds IV failed to provide sanitary conditions that prevented the bacteria from spreading.
 A March 2011 CDC inspection found the same strain of Serratia from the outbreak throughout the Meds IV facility.
 They found it in a water faucet, an open container of amino acid powder, and on the surface of mixing equipment used to make TPN.

 This failure to provide a sanitary environment to manufacture TPN had serious consequences.
 Nine patients at various hospitals around Birmingham, Alabama-area died from complications resulting from exposure to Serratia.
 Several other patients also developed bloodstream infections but survived.
-All of these patients had received IV manufactured and distributed by Meds IV.
+All these patients had received IV manufactured and distributed by Meds IV.